digital-societies-institute/digital-societies-institute/index.md

 # Digital City Institute

-a **think tank** exploring the **'Digital City'** concept as the foundation for social interaction technologies within modern communities and researching how they will be implemented.
+is a **think tank** that explores the **'Digital City'** concept as the foundation for social interaction technologies in modern communities.